Raptors parade trophy through Toronto, uncertainty lingers

 Two weeks from now, the Toronto Raptors' roster might look as different as Danny Green's combed-out mohawk with looming decisions from Kawhi Leonard, Marc Gasol and Green that brought an air of uncertainty to Monday's street party in Ontario.

-As the Raptors gathered with mobs of fans Monday to celebrate their NBA championship, the next chapter for the Raptors will be on hold as a series of decisions that shape the future of the franchise are made.
+As the Raptors gathered with mobs of fans Monday to celebrate their NBA championship -- the City of Toronto projected 1.5 million fans packed downtown -- the next chapter for the Raptors will be on hold as a series of decisions that shape the future of the franchise are made.

+"Holding that trophy, there's nothing more special than that," Ed Rogers, chairman of Rogers Communications, partial owner of the Raptors, said Monday.
+"The three of us are going to do everything we can to not make this a one-year thing, but make this a dynasty."

 Leonard will opt out of the final year of his contract to become a free agent.
 The Raptors expected this bit of paperwork even before Leonard was acquired from the San Antonio Spurs last summer.
 What they won't know until at least June 30 is whether Leonard ever will wear a Toronto uniform again.